dannote/lua-template/README.md

 lua-template
 ============

-The simplest Lua template engine
+The simplest Lua template engine in just few lines of code

 Installation
 ------------